Take a deep dive into the mysterious, magical world of the Triple Moon Goddess with these bestselling books at Enchantments.

 In this 2017 book published by Llewellyn, Stephanie Woodfield uncovers the "many faces of the dark goddess" that lead to personal transformation and change.
 Woodfield's book is a practical guide organized in three sections (descent, challenge, and rebirth) and looks at misconceptions surrounding Hecate.
 Focusing on shadow work, healing, and renewal, Dark Goddess Craft includes rituals, offerings, and invocations for the Goddess.

 You can purchase the book directly from the publisher here or visit the Enchantments shop.

-To read our brief history of Hecate from our new Gods and Goddess series, check out this story.
+All books can be purchased at the Enchantments shop in the East Village, NYC.
+Call for availability.
+To read our brief history of Hecate from our Gods and Goddess series, check out this story.